Getting started as a financial planner is difficult.

 If you're looking for something in a larger conference setting like NAPFA University, but aren't eligible for NAPFA membership itself, there is a Nexgen track at the FPA National conference that's worth considering as well.

-Volunteer On A Committee
+8) Volunteer On An Association Committee

 Now that you've spent some time engaging in one of the membership associations, volunteer and give back.
 Join a committee for the local chapter or study group, or volunteer to contribute some of your time to the national organization.